ValentineFernandes/Quiz-Application/README.md

 <img alt= "Last commit" src="https://img.shields.io/github/last-commit/ValentineFernandes/Quiz-Application?color=#1AD043" />
 </p>

-> On this website, users can respond to the quiz questions, and the quiz can be retaken after getting their responses.
+> In this Quiz Application, users can respond to the quiz questions, and the quiz can be retaken after getting their responses.

+> This Quiz Application is compatible with mobile devices.

 <div align="center">
 <img width="600" src="https://github.com/ValentineFernandes/ValentineFernandes/blob/main/Portfolio/img5.jpg" />